 Assets usually represent shared variables or credentials that can be used in different automation projects.
-They give you the opportunity to store specific information so that the Robots can easily have access to it.
+They allow you to store specific information so that the Robots can easily access it.

-Additionally, an extra level of security is provided, as all credentials stored here are encrypted with the AES 256 algorithm.
+Additionally, an extra level of security is provided, as all assets of type Credential stored here are encrypted with the AES 256 algorithm.
 They can be invoked by RPA developers when designing a process, but their values can be hidden from them.

 The Assets page enables you to create new assets.
 It also displays all previously created assets, which can be edited or deleted.

 The Get Asset and Get Credential activities used in Studio request information from Orchestrator about a specific asset, according to a provided AssetName.
 If the AssetName provided in Studio coincides with the name of an asset stored in the Orchestrator database, and the Robot has the required permissions, the asset information is retrieved and used by the Robot when executing the automation project.
 For more information, see the Managing Assets in UiPath Studio page.